bluecaret/family-cookbook/docs/recipe/grilled-salted-mackerel.md

   - main
   - fish
   - mackerel
-excerpt: 'Baked in the oven, this Grilled Mackerel or Saba Shioyaki is the simplest fish recipe you can make on a busy weeknight.
-Serve steamed rice, miso soup, and a side salad to accompany this flavorful fish!'
+excerpt: "Baked in the oven, this Grilled Mackerel or Saba Shioyaki is the simplest fish recipe you can make on a busy weeknight.
+Serve steamed rice, miso soup, and a side salad to accompany this flavorful fish!"
 noRecipe:
   - Coat mackerel with sake then pat dry.
   - Place fish on parchment paper.
 Sprinkle both sides with 1/2 tsp salt.